Technical Debt

 Complex code is a sure sign of growing technical debt.
 At some point, someone is going to have to unravel that mess.
 Code quality is an aggregation of several metrics that quantify the overall quality and complexity of your code:

-• Smells and potential errors detected through static analysis tools
+• Smells and potential errors are detected through static analysis tools

 • Cyclomatic complexity, method size, class size